Code-Institute-Submissions/Nomnivore-website/README.md

 All the below mentioned code is also marked with comments in the code itself.

--   The social icons code came from the cv assignment lesson in the [code institute LMS](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/b51f7b8b815c4bcd9979d2281b6d97a9/)
+-   The social icons code came from the cv assignment lesson in the [code institute LMS](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/b51f7b8b815c4bcd9979d2281b6d97a9/).
 -   Copied and adjusted navbar from the [bootstrap website](https://getbootstrap.com/docs/4.0/components/navbar/).
--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used to create the main structure of the pages of the website.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) Library used to create the main structure of the pages of the website.

 ### Content